AdaSwitch: Balancing Exploration and Guidance in Knowledge Distillation via Adaptive Switching: Experiments

 To better understand the distillation process of AdaSwitch, we analyze the switch rate, defined as the proportion of sequences that trigger a switch from exploration to guidance, along with the average KLD between the student and teacher at the switching points.
 Statistics were collected every 100 steps, and the results are shown in Figure~\ref{fig:switch}.

 First, we observe a significant decrease in KLD during distillation across all tasks.
 This trend indicates that the student model gradually converges toward the teacher, consistent with intuitive expectations.
-Moreover, the KLD in the SUMM task is consistently lower than that in GSM, aligning with the performance difference between the two tasks and supporting the view that SUMM is relatively easier than GSM.
+Moreover, the KLD in the SUMM task is consistently lower than that in GSM, aligning with the performance difference between the two tasks and indicating that the SUMM task presents a lower reasoning complexity compared to GSM.

 Switch rates also reveal task-dependent differences.
 On GSM, switch rates remain above 95\% throughout, whereas SUMM exhibits substantially lower rates.
 This suggests that more challenging tasks demand stronger reliance on teacher guidance, while easier tasks allow greater exploration.
 AdaSwitch thus adaptively balances exploration and guidance according to task difficulty.